chillerlan/php-settings-container/README.md

 ## Usage

 The `SettingsContainerInterface` (wrapped in`SettingsContainerAbstract` ) provides plug-in functionality for immutable object variables and adds some fancy, like loading/saving JSON, arrays etc.
-It takes iterable as the only constructor argument and calls a method (`MyTrait::MyTrait()`) for each used trait on invocation.
+It takes iterable as the only constructor argument and calls a method with the trait's name on invocation (`MyTrait::MyTrait()`) for each used trait.

 ### Simple usage
 ```php